14 Market Street

 is a large, airy room with a huge window and a door leading to the original

 Large Room upstairs

-to the back of the house is currently being restored to a bedroom using some
+to the back of the house has been restored to a bedroom using some

-furnishings recently received from the Helen Bryant Hill estate.
+furnishings received from the Helen Bryant Hill estate.
 This room is in

 memory of Roy and Marie (Cassady) Somers for the generous contribution

 to preserve the Spitler House made by Roy Somers in 1978.

 first indoor bathroom in Brookville.
 The tub and the towel rack are original

 been restored to its original state for washing, canning, and heating facilities,